 Rear Drive Elliptical

 Rear Drive Ellipticals are the oldest format of elliptical trainers.
-Therefore, they are the ones with the plain and straightforward design as well.
+Therefore, they are the ones with the plain and straightforward designs as well.
 That makes them a great fit for seniors.

 Furthermore, users can experience a much more natural stride with such ellipticals.
 The balance is more or less towards the center which makes it easier to control.
 So, the seniors can operate it more fruitfully.